Car accidents can be devastating for anyone involved regardless of age, but senior citizens tend to be impacted the worst by crashes.

 As you age, it is natural for your eyesight to gradually worsen.
 This is why many seniors wear glasses.
 Unfortunately, this weakened eyesight makes it difficult to pay attention during crucial activities like driving.

 With this in mind, older drivers can be worse drivers as a result of their eyesight, but the blanket statement that the elderly are bad at driving is false.
-Despite this, you are often blamed when an accident happens simply because you are older.
+Despite this, you are often blamed when you are involved in road accidents simply because you are older.

 Because of this, you’ll likely need to work harder to prove fault in a lawsuit.
 Without convincing evidence either way, it’s easy for others to draw inaccurate conclusions about who caused the crash.